This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - To make this recipe a bit lower on the glycemic index, use coconut sugar in place of the other sugars.
 Also don’t add the chocolate chips. 🙂

-As I write this post, I’m enjoying a piece of this warm-from-the-oven bread with some butter and hoping I’m going to be able to stop with just one.
+As I write this post, I’m enjoying a piece of this warm-from-the-oven bread with some butter (Can you freeze butter?
+Yes!
+Here’s how.) and hoping I’m going to be able to stop with just one.
 Chocolate Sweet Potato Banana Bread is absolutely decadent and healthy.
 My favorite kind of snack!

 - 1 cup smashed overripe bananas (about one banana)